-The Dunbarton Road Corridor Youth Project runs a youth club specifically for kids with ADHD and their brothers and sisters, aged 8 - 12, alongside our ADHD Parent Support Group.
+Since early 2018, the Dunbarton Road Corridor Youth Project has run a youth club specifically for kids with ADHD and their brothers and sisters, aged 8 - 12, alongside our ADHD Parent Support Group.

 The group runs on the last Wednesday of each month from 6 - 7.45pm, with our parent support group running alongside so that parents can stay and share information and support (though dropping your kids and returning at the end is an option too...)

-The group is led by the qualified DRC youth workers who have also had training on ADHD and offer a range of activities which are fun for the kids and also enable them to learn more about themselves.
-These include air hockey, computer games, craft activities and other games.
+The group is led by the qualified DRC youth workers who have also had training on ADHD and offer a range of activities which are fun for the kids and also enable them to learn more about themselves and about ADHD.
+These include air hockey, computer games, craft activities and trips to the local park.

 Feedback from parents includes: